 Here’s one of the accessory movements that I personally liked the most and have started making part of my core lifts.

-What you need to do is lay down on a quality workout mat and place a barbell just over your hip.
+What you need to do is lay down on a quality workout mat, ensuring comfort and support, and carefully place a barbell just over your hip, aligning it properly.

 Don’t go for extremely heavy weights to start with, as you’ll need to balance the bar and stop it from rolling down your body.